alongalperin/alon-backend/README.md

 ### Write Message ###
 ----
-  Creates message on the server.
+  Creates a message on the server.

 * **URL**